histrio/tux-care-doc/docs/live-patching-services/README.md

 ## KernelCare Enterprise

+## Introduction
+KernelCare Enterprise is a live kernel patching service that provides security patches and bugfixes for a range of popular Linux kernels that can be installed without rebooting the system

+### Benefits
+Today, system administrators have to reboot a server to apply the latest kernel updates.
+These updates are necessary to prevent security issues.
+Due to downtime associated with reboots, however, such updates are often delayed, pushed into the darkest hours of the night.
+It is common for server owners to not update their systems for months or even years and to run vulnerable systems to avoid downtime.
+Managed service providers face the problem of having to schedule downtime and then updating and rebooting thousands of servers in a short period of time, straining resources.
+KernelCare solves this update and reboot issue by providing live kernel patching without the need for a reboot

+### Key Features
+* Rebootless Linux Kernel Patching & Custom Patching
+* Works On-prem & in the cloud
+* Private patch server for gated infrastructures - ePortal
+* Out-of-the-box integration with patch management & vulnerability assessment tools

+## Activation

+### Getting trial license

+You will need a trial activation key to be able to use the KernelCare Enterprise.
+The trial license subscription will work for 30 days.

+If you have any issues getting activation key or if you have any questions regarding using your trial subscription – contact [sales@cloudlinux.com](mailto:sales@cloudlinux.com) and we will help.

 ### Installation

 KernelCare Enterprise is compatible with 64-bit versions of AlmaLinux/CloudLinuxOS/CentOS/RHEL 6,7 and 8, Oracle Linux 6 and 7, Amazon Linux 1 and 2, Virtuozzo/PCS/OpenVZ 2.6.32, Debian 8,9 and 10, Proxmox VE 5 and 6, Virt-SIG/Xen4CentOS 6 and 7, Ubuntu 14.04, 15.04 and 16.04 kernels.
 The list of compatible kernels can be found on the following link: [https://patches.kernelcare.com/](https://patches.kernelcare.com/) .